 Why then would the Temple sacrifices have a different, conflicting function after the death of Jesus than they did before the cross?
-The Bible is a progressive revelation, but repentance and faith remain the only way of salvation, from Genesis to our present day.
+The Bible is a progressive revelation, but repentance and faith (paid for by the blood of Jesus) remains the only way of salvation, from Genesis to our present day.

 “Abraham believed God, and it was counted to him as righteousness” (Genesis 15:6; Romans 4:3).

 We can admit that we have often misunderstood the Temple sacrifices.
 But if so, what is their actual purpose?
 There is only space here to briefly point in the general direction of an answer.
 In biblical theology, the Temple is a symbol of (and perhaps even the reality of) at least two grand themes: The Garden of Eden and the Revelation at Sinai.
 In this article, we will have to be content with looking at paradise.

 Think of the fellowship with God’s Divine Presence that man enjoyed physically, on this earth, in Eden.
 Heaven and Earth overlapped and met in that garden.
 That paradise was lost, and two cherubim sealed the way in.